Mohammad-Faiz-Cloud-Engineer/LocalFind/ADD_NEW_BUSINESS.md

 - [ ] Detail page loads correctly
 - [ ] All counts match
 - [ ] Mobile and desktop work
+- [ ] If in mall: Mall page shows business in tenant grid
+- [ ] If in mall: Business page shows mall location card

 ## Important Notes